 After spending a night in Amarillo, I actually headed back to near Groom to photograph a tree out in a wheat field.
 I didn’t get the light I’d hoped for, but this is a cool locations if the conditions are better.

-From there, we left Texas.
+From there, we left Texas for New Mexico.

 We only had 12 days to drive Route 66, and I know that’s too little.
 I think that if I was to do it again, I’d probably try to spend a bit more time crossing Oklahoma and Texas, as we were a bit too rushed to find great photo locations.